coldbox-modules/rollbar/readme.md

 ## Usage

 Just by activating the module any exceptions will be sent to Rollbar.
-The LogBox appender bridge is activated by default, and the Rollbar appender is added as an appender to your application.
+The LogBox appender bridge is **activated** by default, and the Rollbar appender is added as an appender to your application.
 You can fine tune it via your main CodBox logbox configuration file.

+### Exception Tracking

+The module will automatically listen for exceptions in any part of your application and send the exceptions over to rollbar.

+### Logging

+You can use LogBox and any of its logging methods to send data to Rollbar automatically using the required logging levels for the appender in the configuration.